 Research and consultancy

 Research is central to IISS activities.
 The institute's research programmes are divided by global region and according to policy themes (from non-proliferation, transnational threats and geo-economics to climate change and security).
 IISS experts deliver impartial, rigorous analysis.
-They are drawn from all over the world, and include established world-class strategists as well as the brightest young analysts.
+They are drawn from all over the world, and include established world-class strategists, as well as the brightest young analysts.
 The institute's corporate advisory arm offers strategic advice and political-risk analysis to commercial and government clients.

 Besides The Military Balance and the Military Balance+ online database, the definitive reference sources on the world's armed forces, IISS publications include:

 Summits and other events

 Heads of state, foreign and defence ministers, high-level diplomats and officials attend IISS security summits for the opportunity to discuss policy in private as well as in public, assisting in greater international understanding and conflict avoidance.
 Since its launch in Singapore in 2002, the IISS Shangri-La Dialogue has become recognised as the premier institution in the Asia-Pacific for defence diplomacy.
 The IISS Manama Dialogue in Bahrain similarly enjoys the status of the most important international security meeting held in the Middle East and attended by government ministers.